-The competition is planned and organised by a team of volunteers who are computer science professionals from the BCS Coventry Branch.
+The competition is planned and organized by a team of volunteers who are computer science professionals from the BCS Coventry Branch.
 Members of the Committee are also actively involved in the Computing at Schools Teachers' Hub for the Coventry and Warwickshire area.

-The Committee is very much looking forward to receiving your entry form and deciding which teams will join us and all the special guests for the finals at Coventry University in March 2014.
+The Committee is very much looking forward to receiving the team entry forms, seeing the entries and welcoming the finalist teams to Coventry University in March 2016.
 We know you have a lot of work to do yet, but hope you find the experience rewarding and enjoyable.

-Chairman of BCS Coventry Branch Irene Glendinning Coventry University Priory Street Coventry CVI 5FB
+Chairman of BCS Coventry Branch Irene Glendinning Coventry University Priory Street Coventry CVI 5FB Address

-Phone: 02476 888332
+Phone: 02476 658332

 E-mail: ireneg@coventry.ac..uk

-challengelT.cov@bcs.org.
+challengelT.cov@bcs.org.uk